The IRS Can Cancel Your Passport If You Have Back Taxes

 The IRS will make this reversal within 30 days and provide notification to the State Department as soon as practicable.

-The IRS will not reverse certification if your request for a collection due process hearing or innocent spouse relief is on a debt that’s not certified.
-Also, the IRS will not reverse the certification because you pay the debt below the threshold.
+The IRS will not reverse certification if your request for a collection due process hearing or innocent spouse relief is on a liability that’s not certified.
+Also, the IRS will not reverse the certification because you pay the liability below the threshold.

 Before the IRS sends a revocation referral to the State Department, the IRS will send you Letter 6152 asking you to call the IRS within 30 days to resolve your account to prevent this action.